BSMediaGroup/StreamSuites/README.md

 The Discord control-plane runtime emits live snapshots for the dashboard under `shared/state/discord/runtime.json` (runtime + heartbeat state) and `shared/state/jobs.json` (job queue/timestamps).
+The streaming runtime exports `shared/state/runtime_snapshot.json` via `core/state_exporter.py`, reflecting platform enablement, telemetry toggles, creator registry status, and recent heartbeats.
 Snapshots are written atomically and can optionally be mirrored into the dashboard hosting root by setting `DASHBOARD_STATE_PUBLISH_ROOT` (or `STREAMSUITES_STATE_PUBLISH_ROOT`) to the Pages/bucket checkout path.
 If unset, the runtime will auto-detect a